-We estimate that the net proceeds to us from the sale of 6,666,667 shares of common stock in this offering will be approximately \$34.8 million based upon the initial public offering price of \$6.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$40.4 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of 6,666,667 shares of common stock in this offering will be approximately \$40.5 million based upon an assumed initial public offering price of \$7.00 per share, the midpoint of the price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$47.0 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.